SirLupus/futbin-dual-price/README.md

    - Or manually copy the script content and create a new userscript
 3. **Confirm installation** in your userscript manager
 4. **Visit any FUTBIN player page** - the script will activate automatically!

+### ⚠️ Chrome Users: Enable Developer Mode

+If you see a "Please enable developer mode" message in Tampermonkey/Violentmonkey:

+1. Go to `chrome://extensions/` in your Chrome address bar
+2. Toggle **Developer mode** ON (top-right corner)
+3. Refresh the FUTBIN page
+4. **Note**: This is safe - it only allows Chrome extensions to inject scripts properly

+**Why is this needed?** Chrome restricts userscript injection for security.
+Enabling developer mode in Chrome's extensions page allows Tampermonkey/Violentmonkey to function properly.

 ## 📖 Usage